Building safety with a young personBack to top

 Feelings and emotions

-I’m really interested to know more about the things you like about drinking or using.
+I’m really interested to know more about the things you like about smoking, drinking or using.

 Not so good things

-Things that may make them unsafe when using AOD:
+Things that may make them unsafe when using alcohol and other drugs:

 What things make it risky for them: